syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-mac.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/rXrgXdshUmkPoOOo?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-N> When using a PDF viewer on macOS (ARM), we recommend our [NextGen PDF Viewer](https://blazor.syncfusion.com/documentation/pdfviewer-2/migration) since it is compatible with macOS (ARM).
+N> When utilizing a PDF viewer on macOS (ARM), we highly recommend opting for our [NextGen PDF Viewer](https://blazor.syncfusion.com/documentation/pdfviewer-2/migration) since it has excellent compatibility with macOS (ARM) architecture.

 N> You need to include a valid license key (either paid or trial key) within your applications.
 Refer to this [help topic](https://blazor.syncfusion.com/documentation/getting-started/license-key/overview) for more information.